istro/challenge-2/Readme.md

   after I've used up my 2h following the instructions.
 - Seems like I need two models, `entities` and `tags`.
 Entity has `type`, tag has `text`.
 Let's start with that and tests for these models & relationship.
+- Woah, tests took more minutes to configure than I had hoped.
+Oh well.
+So, onwards - going from lower level out, next bit necessary would be controllers to allow creating, reading and deleting entities with tags.
+As we would be manipulating `Entity` objects seems like `entities_controller` is the right place to put that code.

+So.
+Just added a controller with appropriate actions and made routes match what the instructions asked for (also, of course - added tests).
+At that moment, 2h that I was supposed to spend on the task has expired.

+Because next bits - fleshing out create/show/destroy actions & tests - are the
+meat and gravy of the exersize, and because most of the first hour I spent setting up and configuring the newly-minted rails app -  I will carry on and spend a bit more time getting at least that bit done.
+Won't get to the stats, but will at least get taggability working.

 * * *